-PDFs of PROMIS® measures need no preparation, are “respondent ready,” and available for free.
+PDFs of PROMIS measures in English need no preparation, are “respondent ready,” and are available for free for paper administration.

 - Use the Search & View Measures to find the measure you want and download that specific PDF.

-PROMIS computer adaptive tests (CATs) require computer administration.
+PROMIS measures are available for digital administration.
+Computer adaptive tests (CATs) require digital administration.
 PROMIS CATs, short forms, and profiles are available in: